Sonia Bompastor: Early career

-Bompastor was born in Blois and began playing football at an early age.
+Bompastor was born in Blois, Loir-et-Cher, and began playing football at an early age.
 Of Portuguese origin, both of her parents are from Póvoa de Varzim and most of her family still lives in the area.
 Bompastor told Ma Chaîne Sport that she always goes to Póvoa when she has the opportunity to do so.
 She was drawn to football through her father, who was a referee.
 He took her to many of the games he refereed on the weekends and Bompastor quickly developed an attraction towards the game.

 Bompastor began her football career in 1988 at US Mer, a local club in a neighboring commune, playing with the club's mixed team.
 In 1992, she joined US Thoury.
-That same year, Bompastor earned selection to an exclusive female team that was given clearance to train at the Clairefontaine academy by the French Football Federation.
+That same year, she earned selection to an exclusive female team that was given clearance to train at the Clairefontaine academy by the French Football Federation.
 The academy had quickly become a high-level training facility for male football players and supporters of women's football wanted younger women to be afforded the same benefits from the facilities as young men.
 Following vocational training at Clairefontaine, Bompastor moved to amateur team Tours EC.
 She spent four years at the club before joining ESOF Vendée La Roche-sur-Yon of the Division 1 Féminine in 2000.